-Despite the restrictions, we continued our work to create clean and safe neighbourhoods people are proud to live in.

-As local authorities suspended bulk uplifts, our environmental teams provided that service in Dunedin Canmore communities.
+We continued our work to create clean and safe neighbourhoods people are proud to live in.
+Our environmental teams resumed full service in May 2021 and over the year they removed almost 10 tonnes of bulk waste from Dunedin Canmore communities every week.